Kerry Healey: Lieutenant governor

 Healey headed the Governor's Commission on Criminal Justice Innovation, a bipartisan, multi-agency group focused on reforming the Massachusetts criminal justice system.

-She testified in favor of a bill that expanded the definition of crimes considered "sexually dangerous and allowed dangerous sex offenders to be locked up for life, which was called Ally's Law in honor of Ally Zapp.
+She testified in favor of a bill, later passed as Ally's Law, that expanded the definition of crimes considered "sexually dangerous and allowed dangerous sex offenders to be locked up for life.

 She recommended and worked to champion programs to supervise and support inmates transitioning back to society, including proposals for mandatory post-release supervision.
 As lieutenant governor, Healey sought or signed laws that curbed gang violence, enhanced witness safety, expanded the rights of those wrongfully convicted, advanced technology to track sex offenders, curbed substance abuse, strengthened law enforcement's ability to combat opioid abuse, and expanded protection from sex offenders.

 In 2005, Healey supported a proposed ban on same-sex marriage in Massachusetts, in favor of civil unions.
 Healey has since made her support for same-sex marriage known.
 As Babson College president, she marched in the 2013 Boston Pride Parade with the school's LGBTQ student organization.

 Healey supported the death penalty.
 She was endorsed by Massachusetts' top gun owners group, but she and Governor Romney worked in a bipartisan manner on gun control, including extending the ban on semi-automatic weapons.

 Healey supported immigration status checks during regular police traffic stops and deportation of illegal immigrants.
 She opposed in-state tuition for illegal immigrant students.